 LAKE MERRITT BREAKFAST CLUB

 Sponsor of Children's Fairyland and the Necklace of Lights, LMBC is a social/service organization promoting and preserving Lake Merritt, the surrounding Lakeside park and Oakland's unique history.
 LM Breakfast Club's first meeting was January 5, 1933.
-The 2025 LMBC President is Dee Rosario; Vice President is Lisa Hire.
+The 2026 LMBC President is Lisa Hire; Vice President is Christine Williams.

 Members are from the professional, civic and business community and gather to exchange greetings, network, and hear local, national or international speakers discuss topics of significance - today's economy, environment, culture, Oakland, and the world.
 LMBC is one of Oakland's ultimate boosters, its members play an active part in Oakland and its continuing growth.
 Members sharing breakfast and animated conversation are deeply involved in the business and good works of this “City on the Sunny Side of the Bay.”

 Sponsor of Children's Fairyland and the Necklace of Lights, LMBC is a social/service organization promoting and preserving Lake Merritt, the surrounding Lakeside park and Oakland's unique history.
 LM Breakfast Club's first meeting was January 5, 1933.
-The 2025 LMBC President is Dee Rosario; Vice President is Lisa Hire.
+The 2026 LMBC President is Lisa Hire; Vice President is Christine Williams.

 Members are from the professional, civic and business community and gather to exchange greetings, network, and hear local, national or international speakers discuss topics of significance - today's economy, environment, culture, Oakland, and the world.
 LMBC is one of Oakland's ultimate boosters, its members play an active part in Oakland and its continuing growth.
 Members sharing breakfast and animated conversation are deeply involved in the business and good works of this “City on the Sunny Side of the Bay.”